A Place for Mom

 • Unusual agitation or aggression

-When are individuals considered legally unfit to drive?
+When are senior drivers legally unfit to drive?

 Each state has different driving laws for seniors.
-Some states require an eye exam every five years, while others require senior citizens to retake their driving test.
-Check out AAA’s state driving laws guide to determine specifics for where you live.
+Some states require regular eye exams and others require senior citizens to take a driving test before renewing their license.

 • Written test